Happy Friday! Time for some Takes.

 Ever since Byron was cleared to drive after his last orthopedic appointment, I’ve been letting him drive to his physical therapy appointments.
 It’s been my first time behind the wheel with him and it’s been interesting to compare how he and Addie handle learning to drive.
 Namely, Byron laughs when he’s nervous, which caught me completely off guard as I was trying to direct him through a turn.
 Thankfully, his other habit is driving the speed limit or slower.
 But overall he’s doing fine with everything and thankfully it’s not Lent so I can always pour myself a drink or eat something sweet when we get home safe and sound.

 On Wednesday I thought, for some odd reason, I would enjoy watching One Child Nation while I prepared dinner.
 The movie documents the fallout from China’s one child policy on various family members of the filmmaker and others in the country, as well as how the policy played a part in the country’s international adoption practices.
 It was fascinating to see how prolific the propaganda promoting the policy was through the country; billboards, songs, plays, operas, kids shows- all geared to convince people to adopt the one child policy and to gain their support in punishing those who failed to sterilize or tried to hide a pregnancy.
-I was especially moved by the testimony of a midwife who couldn’t remember every baby she delivered, but she knew exactly how many abortions she performed because felt they were wrong and she would need to answer for each of them one day.
+I was especially moved by the testimony of a midwife who couldn’t remember every baby she delivered, but she knew exactly how many abortions she performed because she felt they were wrong and she would need to answer for each of them one day.
 Now she only works with infertile couples in the hopes of bringing more children into the world, to make up for those she killed.
 I highly recommend viewing the movie (just maybe not while cooking dinner), with the warning that there are images of dead babies shown.
 (And FYI, I found that several of the negative reviews on Amazon were from Chinese people questioning the filmmaker’s motives and trying to justify the policy.)

 One movie I did share with the kids this week was the 1994 action classic Speed.
 (Go watch the trailer- you know you want to!!!)
 As I told my kids numerous times leading up to family movie night, “I love this movie!
 It was my favorite when it came out!
 I owned it on VHS!!!”
 And everyone did enjoy watching it, plus, I didn’t need to remember to rewind it afterwards.